Emreodesia/ChefMate-AI/README.md

 ### Chat Endpoint
 - **URL**: `POST /api/chat`
-- **Body**: `{ "message": "kullanıcı mesajı" }`
+- **Body**: `{ "message": "user message" }`
-- **Response**: `{ "response": "AI yanıtı", "timestamp": "..." }`
+- **Response**: `{ "response": "AI response", "timestamp": "..." }`

 ### Health Check
 - **URL**: `GET /api/health`
 - **Response**: `{ "status": "OK", "message": "..." }`

-## 🎯 Kullanım
+## 🎯 Usage

-1. Uygulamayı başlattıktan sonra `http://localhost:5173` adresine gidin
+1. After starting the application, go to `http://localhost:5173`
-2. Chat bölümünde yemek tarifleri, pişirme teknikleri veya mutfak ipuçları hakkında sorular sorun
+2. Ask questions about recipes, cooking techniques, or kitchen tips in the chat section
-3. AI asistanı size detaylı yanıtlar verecektir
+3. The AI assistant will provide detailed responses

-## 🔧 Teknolojiler
+## 🔧 Technologies

 - **Frontend**: Vue.js 3, Vite
 - **Backend**: Node.js, Express.js
 - **AI**: Google Gemini API
 - **Styling**: CSS3, Custom animations

-## 📝 Örnek Sorular
+## 📝 Example Questions

-- "Carbonara tarifi nasıl yapılır?"
+- "How do you make Carbonara?"
-- "Pilav pişirme teknikleri nelerdir?"
+- "What are rice cooking techniques?"
-- "Evde pizza hamuru nasıl yapılır?"
+- "How do you make pizza dough at home?"
-- "Balık pişirme ipuçları verir misin?"
+- "Can you give me fish cooking tips?"
-- "Tatlı tarifleri önerir misin?"
+- "Can you suggest dessert recipes?"

-## 🔒 Güvenlik
+## 🔒 Security

-- API key'ler environment variables ile güvenli şekilde saklanır
+- API keys are securely stored using environment variables
-- CORS ayarları yapılandırılmıştır
+- CORS settings are configured
-- Input validation mevcuttur
+- Input validation is available

-## 🐛 Sorun Giderme
+## 🐛 Troubleshooting

-### Backend bağlantı hatası
+### Backend connection error
-- Backend server'ın çalıştığından emin olun (`npm run server`)
+- Make sure the backend server is running (`npm run server`)
-- Port 3001'in kullanılabilir olduğunu kontrol edin
+- Check that port 3001 is available

-### API key hatası
+### API key error
-- `.env` dosyasında doğru API key'in olduğunu kontrol edin
+- Check that the correct API key is in the `.env` file
-- Gemini API key'inizin geçerli olduğunu doğrulayın
+- Verify that your Gemini API key is valid

-## 📄 Lisans
+## 📄 License

-Bu proje MIT lisansı altında lisanslanmıştır.
+This project is licensed under the MIT license.

 ---

-**ChefMate AI** - Mutfakta yapay zeka ile yanınızda! 🍳🤖
+**ChefMate AI** - AI by your side in the kitchen! 🍳🤖